lennseg/oscars/readme.md

 ##Creating the Datasets

-I wanted to get specific information from each actor/actress.
-Instead pulling from an API I decided to create the datasets myself.
-The datasets include name, nominations, wins and genres for each actor and actress.
+I wanted to get specific information from each nominee.
+Instead pulling from an API, I decided to create the datasets.
+Each actor has an id with their last name.
+The data includes their name, academy award nominations, academy award wins and genres of their entire career.

 <img width="600" alt="screen shot 2017-05-03 at 12 24 46 pm" src="https://cloud.githubusercontent.com/assets/21225598/25670754/b529a1e8-2ffb-11e7-9b13-10957f766af3.png">

-The next step was to display the data when the user clicks on the actor/actress' image.
+The next step was to display the data when the user clicks on a nominee.

 <img width="700" alt="screen shot 2017-05-03 at 12 25 08 pm" src="https://cloud.githubusercontent.com/assets/21225598/25830765/17be75d8-342d-11e7-9256-4e6a7b789481.png">